Salvia

 SALVIA MICROPHYLLA

 Salvia Macrophylla, often known as Baby Sage, is hardier compared to the some other salvia species.
 It will stand temperatures down to -10C / 14F making it suitable for most parts of the UK.
-It is also an evergreen although the foliage looks at its best in spring, summer and.
+It is also an evergreen although the foliage looks at its best in spring, summer and autumn.

 The prefer a full sun position which is sheltered from strong winds.
 It will grow to a height of about 1m / 3ft with a similar spread.
 The leaves are green and aromatic.
 The grow on all soils well (acidic and alkaline) but struggle on clay soils.